DistributedProofreaders/ppcomp/doc/css-transform.rst

 Transformational CSS
 --------------------

-This is what drives the transformation of the html in a usable text version ressembling the real text version produced by the PP.
+This is what drives the transformation of the HTML to a usable text version resembling the real text version produced by the PP.

 For instance, here's how **<i>...</i>** is tranformed into **_..._**.
 ::

   i:before, i:after   { content: "_"; }

-This tells comp_pp to insert an underscore before and after the string delimited by the <i> tag.
-On the left side is regular CSS selector.
-On the right side is more or less standard CSS 3 property/value, although only a few are implemented.
+This tells ppcomp to insert an underscore before and after the string delimited by the <i> tag.
+On the left side is the regular CSS selector.
+On the right side is a more or less standard CSS 3 property/value, although only a few are implemented.

 The removal of page numbers is done with this::